 Preparation for Expansion Microscopy

 Begin by making spacers for the gelation chamber [1].
 Cut number 1 and number 1.5 glass cover slips into 5-millimeter stripes using a diamond knife [2-TXT].
-Position the number 1.5 cover slip stripes so that they form a 2.5-centimeter square on a glass slide [3] and place them into a staining chamber [4].
+Place a glass slide into a staining chamber [3] and position the number 1.5 cover slip stripes on the glass slide so that they form a 2.5-centimeter square [4].
 Videographer: This step is important!

 WIDE: Establishing shot of talent at the lab bench.